8 Git Best Practices

 Test your code before you commit.

 Run static code analysis tools if you use them.
-You could check the list of static code analysis tools for PHP, which I described a while ago.
-Run your automatic tests and test your changes manually.
+For example, you could check the list of static code analysis tools for PHP, which I described a while ago.
+Then, run your automatic tests and test your changes manually.
 There is no reason to commit changes that you think works, and a couple of minutes later, revert the commit or make another one with another change.